-The other provisions mainly relates to an obligation of an estimated amount of TEUR 7.181 in relation to the liquidation of VWGSA (refer to the Prepayments note for more details).
+The outstanding other provisions mainly relates to employee gratuity.
+In 2021 the other provisions mainly relates to an obligation of an estimated amount of TEUR 7.181 in relation to the liquidation of VWGSA (refer to the Prepayments note for more details).